Improving the Cosmological Constraints by Inferring the Formation Channel of Extreme-mass-ratio Inspirals: Mock Data

-Here, we take the M1 model as the fiducial model as in \cite{2021MNRAS.508.4512L}.
-For example, the distribution of the spatial localization errors (including the $D_L$ estimation and sky localization errors) of various detector configurations are shown in Panels (a) and (b) of Figure \ref{fig:dDLdOmegaNgalNagn}.
+For example, when using the M1 model \citep[one can compare our results with those in][]{2021MNRAS.508.4512L}, the distribution of the spatial localization errors (including the $D_L$ estimation and sky localization errors) of various detector configurations are shown in Panels (a) and (b) of Figure \ref{fig:dDLdOmegaNgalNagn}.
 We find that the medians of the estimation errors for luminosity distance are about $7\%$, $6\%$, and $3\%$ for TianQin, TianQin I+II, and TianQin+LISA, respectively, after accounting for additional systematic errors due to the weak lensing effects \citep{2010PhRvD..81l4046H, 2021MNRAS.504.3610C} and peculiar velocities of the host galaxies \citep{2006ApJ...637...27K}.
 The corresponding medians errors for sky localization are about $2.6 ~\!{\rm deg}^2$, $0.8 ~\!{\rm deg}^2$, and $0.02 ~\!{\rm deg}^2$, respectively.

-For the cosmological inferences, in order to simulate the redshift probability distributions of the detected EMRIs, we select their candidate host galaxies from the MultiDark galaxy catalog for which the selection effects of surveys have been considered.
+For the cosmological inferences, in order to simulate the redshift probability distributions of the detected EMRIs, we select their candidate host galaxies from the MultiDark galaxy catalog, and we take into account the selection effects of surveys.
 Here we set the limiting magnitude of the MultiDark galaxy catalog to $m_{\rm limit}^* = +26 ~\!{\rm mag}$ according to the survey depth of the Chinese Space Station Telescope \citep[CSST;][]{2019ApJ...883..203G}.
-To select the candidate host galaxies, we adopt a $2\sigma$ confidence interval (CI) of the spatial localization error volumes, and convert the range of luminosity distance, $[D_{L;\min}, D_{L;\max}]$, into a range of redshift, $[z_{\min}, z_{\max}]$, using the relationship
+To select the candidate host galaxies, we adopt a $2\sigma$ CI of the spatial localization error volumes, and convert the range of luminosity distance, $[D_{L;\min}, D_{L;\max}]$, into a range of redshift, $[z_{\min}, z_{\max}]$, using the relationship

 where $H^{-}(z)$ and $H^+(z)$ are the minimum and maximum values of $H(z)$, respectively, given by the cosmological prior.
 For the prior, when we focus on the constraint on $H_0$, we choose uniform distributions of $h \in \mathcal{U}[0.6, 0.8]$ and $\Omega_M \in \mathcal{U}[0.04, 0.5]$ while fixing $w_0 = -1$ and $w_a = 0$; when we are interested in the constraint on the dark energy EoS, we choose uniform distributions of $w_0 \in \mathcal{U}[-2, -0.5]$ and $w_a \in \mathcal{U}[-1, 1]$ while fixing $h$ and $\Omega_M$ at their default values.